 Change the third paragraph as follows

 When an AP or PCP has more than one DMG antenna, the TXSS shall cover all of the sectors in all DMG antennas.
 The TXSS Span field indicates the total number of beacon intervals it takes the AP or PCP to cover all sectors in all DMG antennas.
 The value of the TXSS Span field shall be lower than dot11MaximalSectorScan.
-The AP or PCP shall not change DMG antennas within a BTI.
+The DMG AP or PCP and the EDMG AP or PCP with single RF chain shall not change DMG antennas within a BTI.
 The AP or PCP has a regular schedule of transmitting through each DMG antenna (see 10.38.5.4 (Beamforming in A-BFT with multiple DMG antennas)).
+For an EDMG AP or PCP having multiple RF chains, the EDMG AP or PCP may switch from one RF chain to another RF chain within a BTI.
+The set of DMG antennas which are used for DMG Beacon transmission in a BTI form a DMG antenna group.
+The EDMG AP or PCP shall not change DMG antennas for each RF chain within a BTI.

+Fig.xxx An example of an EDMG AP or PCP using a DMG antenna group consisting of DMG antenna 0 and 1 in the BTI and the A-BFT of the first BI, and using another DMG antenna group consisting of DMG antenna 2 and 3 in the BTI and the A-BFT of the second BI.

 (Insert following into 11ay D0.5 Line 45, Page 80, after Section 10.38.5.2)